gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 organisms, and how this scales up to explain the abundance and distribution of species across space, is a primary aim of landscape ecology.
-Models in landscape ecology---analytic, computational, and statistical--- have long used diffusion to approximate model how organisms move or disperse between habitat patches.
+Models in landscape ecology---analytic, computational, and statistical--- have long used diffusion to approximate model how organisms move or disperse between habitat patches [@Okubo2001DifEco; @Hastings1978GloSta].

 What does it mean that model uses diffusion?
 The way in which organisms move from one habitat patch to another, via active or passive